FBAR Penalties in 2023: Everything Expats Need to Know

 Note: This extension can also be extended until October 15th upon request

-Unlike federal tax returns, which are submitted to the IRS, the FBAR is submitted to the Financial Crime Enforcement Network (FinCEN).
-As a separate entity, FinCEN imposes more severe penalties for FBAR violations than the IRS does for tax return violations.
+As mentioned earlier, the FBAR is submitted to the Financial Crime Enforcement Network (FinCEN).
+As a separate entity from the IRS, FinCEN imposes more severe penalties for FBAR violations than the IRS does for tax return violations.
 There are several levels of penalties, depending on whether someone’s failure to file or incorrect filing is deemed willful or non-willful.

 Non-willful FBAR violations